Vectorized/multicaller/README.md

 src
 ├─ Multicaller.sol — "The multicaller contract"
 ├─ MulticallerWithSender.sol — "The multicaller with sender contract"
+├─ MulticallerWithSigner.sol — "The multicaller with signer contract"
-└─ LibMulticaller.sol — "Library to read the multicaller with sender contract"
+└─ LibMulticaller.sol — "Library to read the multicaller contracts"
 ```

 ## Installation